 MEETING AND WORKING TOWARDS THE STANDARDS

-Early in 2018, we decided to create a rigorous, but practical, online programme that would help colleagues build up their knowledge and confidence using CEM assessment data, while guiding them through the things to consider when analysing their pupils’ data.
-We launched our online CEM training course in September and it is available in ALL of our support packages.
+We decided to create a rigorous, but practical, online programme that would help colleagues build up their knowledge and confidence using CEM assessment data, while guiding them through the things to consider when analysing their pupils’ data.
+We launched our updated online CEM training course in October and it is available for ALL STAFF as part of our support packages.

 In 2016, the Department for Education produced a series of Standards for Professional Development (which can be found here).
 We actively encourage schools to challenge us, and all other PD providers, on how they are meeting or working towards these Standards.
 Our online CEM training course: